Clicky

 I noticed that when the boys become subadults, they start to wander off more.
 They hang out together in groups.
 They spar and play fight, especially as they get older.
 I don’t know what that’s all about.
 It looks painful.

 We girl giraffes tend to stay closer to home.
 Some of us will continue hanging out with Mom and our aunties and friends in the herd.
 But we’ll also spend some time in small groups or alone.
-Seriously, don’t we all need some alone time?!
+Seriously, don’t we all need some alone time?

 Soon I’ll be an adult

 I’ve learned so much as a kid, and that’s no exaggeration.
 I can socialize with the changing herd.
 I can find good food to eat and water when I need it.
-And I am quite good at avoiding predators.
+I am also quite good at avoiding predators.

 So, what’s up next for me?
 I don’t know exactly, but from the group chatter it sounds like I’ll soon start breeding.
 And one day I’ll probably be a mom too.